reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 Features of a component represent interaction points with other components.
 Features are incoming and outgoing ports, required and provided access to data components, required and provided remote subprogram call, required and provided bus access, binding points between application and platform components, and named interfaces representing collections of features defined in a separate component type.

-Flow specifications represent information flow from its incoming features to its outgoing features.
+Flow specifications represent information *flow paths* from its incoming features to its outgoing features, *flow sources* starting within a component through its outgoing features, and *flow sinks* through its incoming features terminating within a component.
 The realization of each flow is specified in detail in each component implementation.

 A component interface may declare modes and mode transitions.
 This allows users to characterize modal components and externally triggering mode transitions.
 Mode-specific property values can be associated with the component interface, its features, and its flows.

 A component interface may include annex subclauses that provide annotations expressed in specific annex sublanguages, e.g., fault behavior expressed in the Error Model V2 (EMV2) annex notation.

 A component interface can be defined as extension of other component interfaces.
+An extension inherits all elements of the interface being extended.
 An extension can add features, flows, modes, annex subclauses, and associated property values.
-An extension can also configure a feature with a primitive type or component classifier.
+An extension can also configure a feature with a data type or component classifier.

-A component interface can also be defined as a composition of multiple component interfaces.
-In this case all content of the interfaces being combined are available in the resulting interface.
+A component interface can also be defined as extension, i.e., composition, of multiple component interfaces.
+In this case all elements of the interfaces being extended are combined to become part of the resulting composite interface.

+A component interface can contain named interface declarations. the named interface declaration represents a collection of features that can be referenced as a group.
+Named interface declarations allow multiple instances of the same interface to be used in a component.

 Syntax
 ^^^^^^